Thinking about fertility treatment

 - Tell your provider about your family health history.
 This is a record of any health conditions and treatments that you, your partner and everyone in your families have had.
 Be sure to tell your provider if you’ve been pregnant before and about any children you’ve had.

 - Make changes in your life that may help you get pregnant without treatment.
-For example, things like smoking, being over- or underweight and taking certain medicines can affect your fertility and make it harder for you to get pregnant.
-Even using a hot tub can affect fertility!
-You may be able to make changes in your life without fertility treatment that can improve your chances of getting pregnant.
+For example, things like smoking, being over- or underweight, drinking too much caffeine and taking certain medicines can affect you and your partner’s fertility and make it harder for you to get pregnant.
+Even using a hot tub can affect fertility in men because high temperatures affect sperm movement.

 - Keep track of your periods to find out when you ovulate.
 Ovulation is when your ovary releases an egg into your fallopian tubes.
-The egg then travels down the tubes to your uterus.
-If you have sex and the egg gets fertilized by sperm, you’re pregnant.
+The time you ovulate usually happens in the middle of your menstrual cycle or halfway between the start of your periods.
 To find out when you ovulate, write down when your period starts each month and how long it lasts.
 Or use our online ovulation calendar.
 Knowing when you ovulate helps you know the best times of the month to have sex with your partner to try and get pregnant.

 Your provider may give you and your partner medical tests to find out if you may need treatment.
 For example, your provider may: